 It means you have created so much of the positive impact in someone’s life that they went out of their way to nominate you for the Positive Leadership Award.
 That’s already quite an achievement!

-On December 18, when the extended nomination window closes, the judging panel will start evaluating all submitted nominations, including yours, to determine the winners of the 2022 edition of the Positive Leadership Awards.
+On December 3, when the extended nomination window closes, the judging panel will start evaluating all submitted nominations to determine the winners of the 2023 edition of the Positive Leadership Awards.

 More specifically, they will evaluate the extent to which provided examples of your managerial practices represent Positive Leadership and the impact these practices can make.